Ky-Ng/Vowel-Detection-NN/readme.md

 # Vowel Detection NN using LPC

-- Training a Feedforward Neural Network to classify vowels using LPC
+- Training a Feedforward Neural Network to classify vowels using PyTorch, SciPy, and Librosa

 ## Linear Predictive Coding (LPC)